-I had quite a bit of excitement on opening day a few years ago, and it had little to do with doves, clays or fishing.
+I had quite a bit of excitement opening day of 2008, and it had little to do with doves, clays or fishing.

 I had been hunting all afternoon in the shade of a big oak tree next to a stock tank on the XTC Ranch located in northeast Mills County near the community of Caradan.
 The hunting was normal for opening day. . . slow.
 I had a few birds in my bag, but nothing to brag about.